 - As second big thing would be to persevere in whatever resolutions we made to practice this Lent.

-- Perhaps in keeping with the Year of Mercy we can add some spiritual or corporal work of mercy.
+- Another thing could be to add some spiritual or corporal work of mercy.

 This outline is written to be in accord with the Homiletic Directory issued by the Congregation for Divine Worship and the Discipline of the Sacraments (2014).
 (To read an excellent summary of the Homiletic Directory, click here.)